-High Cost Behavioral Health: Members considered by AHCCCS Division of Health Care Management to be high-cost behavioral health will also be covered under catastrophic reinsurance using separate guidelines.
-In order to qualify for reinsurance reimbursement these members must be approved by AHCCCS.
+Members considered by AHCCCS Division of Health Care Management to be high-cost behavioral health will be covered under catastrophic reinsurance using separate guidelines.
+In order to qualify for reinsurance reimbursement these members must have been approved by AHCCCS prior to October 1, 2007 and active on September 30, 2007.
 Behavioral health reinsurance will cover the institutional or HCBS setting only.
 Acute care services and all other ALTCS services are not covered by catastrophic behavioral health reinsurance but are covered under regular reinsurance as described above, subject to applicable deductible levels and coinsurance percentages.
 The Program Contractor will be reimbursed at 75% of allowable payments with no deductible.
 High cost behavioral health services are further defined in the AMPM.